-Before diving in to plan options, it is important to consider the benefits and pros/cons of whichever investment decision will be made.
+Before diving in to specific retirement plan options, it is important to consider the benefits and pros and cons of your investment decision.

 |IRAs – SEP / Simple / Roth